wh-alice/mig_visualstudio/vs/profiling/collecting-concurrency-data-for-a-service-by-using-the-profiler-command-line.md

 ---
-title: "Collecting Concurrency Data for a Service by Using the Profiler Command Line | testtitle" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"
+title: "Collecting Concurrency Data for a Service by Using the Profiler Command Line" ms.custom: "" ms.date: "10/25/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""